-The signs your friend could be secretly suffering from anxiety
+The signs your friend or colleague could be secretly suffering from anxiety

-It’s easy to hand your friend a tissue when she has a cold but if she’s suffering from a mental health problem it’s not only harder to help, it’s difficult to spot too.
+It’s easy to hand your friend, family member, or colleague a tissue when they have a cold but if they’re suffering from a mental health problem it’s not only harder to help, it’s difficult to spot too.
 Here are the signs your loved one might be quietly suffering at the hands of anxiety.

 We all get anxious from time to time.
 It’s our body’s natural way of warning us of trouble and preparing to deal with it.
 But for some of us this system springs into action when it’s not needed.